-\subsection{The edge pool for sRBP}
+\subsection{The Edge Pool for sRBP}

-Several algorithms based on sRBP for quantum codes are presented in this section.
-The concept of the edge pool is introduced to aid in distinguishing the similarities and differences between algorithms.
-Let $c_{\max}$ and $v_{\max}$ respectively denote the chosen check node and the variable node corresponding to the $\max_{\bigl\{\{c_i,v_j\}\in \mathfrak{R}\bigl\}} r_{c_i\rightarrow v_j}$, where $\{c_i,v_j\}$ represents an edge connected by check node $c_i$ and variable node $v_j$, and an edge pool $\mathfrak{R}$ is a set of edges.
-Then, after computing all residuals $r_{c_i\rightarrow v_j}$ for all $0\leq i<M, v_j\in\mathcal{N}(c_i)$ by using (\ref{RBP_eq}) and (\ref{min_sum}), we can arrange the sRBP and its variation algorithms into three main steps: \begin{enumerate}[label=\textbf{S.\arabic*}] \item Select the $c_{\max}$ and $v_{\max}$ corresponding to the maximum residual of all edges in the edge pool $\mathfrak{R}$ and update the edge from $c_{\max}$ to $v_{\max}$ by (\ref{eq_m_c2v}).
+This section presents several sRBP-based algorithms for quantum codes, introducing the \textit{edge pool} concept to highlight their similarities and differences.
+Let $c_{\max}$ and $v_{\max}$ respectively denote the chosen check node and the variable node corresponding to $\max_{\bigl\{\{c_i,v_j\}\in \mathfrak{R}\bigl\}} r_{c_i\rightarrow v_j}$, where $\{c_i,v_j\}$ represents an edge connected by check node $c_i$ and variable node $v_j$, and an edge pool $\mathfrak{R}$ is a set of edges.
+Then, after computing all residuals $r_{c_i\rightarrow v_j}$ for all $0\leq i<M, v_j\in\mathcal{N}(c_i)$ by using (\ref{RBP_eq}) and (\ref{min_sum}), we can arrange the sRBP and its variants into three main steps: \begin{enumerate}[label=\textbf{S.\arabic*}] \item Select the $c_{\max}$ and $v_{\max}$ corresponding to the maximum residual of all edges in the edge pool $\mathfrak{R}$ and update the edge from $c_{\max}$ to $v_{\max}$ by (\ref{eq_m_c2v}).
 The residual of the updated edge is assigned as zero.

 \item For every $c_a\in\mathcal{N}(v_{\max})\setminus c_{\max}$, update edges from $v_{\max}$ to $c_a$ using (\ref{eq_m_v2c}), and for every $v_b\in\mathcal{N}(c_a)\setminus v_{\max}$, compute the new residual of the edges from $c_a$ to $v_b$ using (\ref{RBP_eq}).